8BitMixtape/NeoUserDocs/guide.md

 refer to our [developer wiki](http://wiki.8bitmixtape.cc/#/) for more info.

-i should really really work on this...
+i should really really work on this... where is all the info.

 # Cara Mengunggah Program ke 8BitmixtapeNEO